abravalheri/ini2toml/README.rst

        ...

+.. important:: All processors are called in sequence, so the output of one is the input of the following (also working as a pipeline).
+Ideally processor implementations should be idempotent_.

 .. _intermediate-processing:

 Intermediate representation processing
 --------------------------------------

-Processing the intermediate representation allows more powerful transformations, including coercing stored values to specific types (e.g. a INI string value to a TOML list) or combining several INI options into a nested TOML table.
+Processing the intermediate representation allows more powerful transformations, including converting stored values to specific types (e.g. a INI string value to a TOML list) or combining several INI options into a nested TOML table.

 Each intermediate-processor is a simple Python function with the following signature: